• Oil & Gas,Pipeline,General

 The past three years has seen Satelytics collect data, analyze, and alert its customers weekly over the Bakken.
 The success lead to an expansion in 2019 over a portion of the Permian through iPIPE.
 The consortium stood up by Hess Corporation, Equinor, Goodnight, Oasis, ONEOK, and Marathon Petroleum Corporation, with the full support of North Dakota Governor Doug Burgum, Lynn Helms, Director of the ND Department of Mineral Resources, and the EERC.

-iPIPE has become the gold standard in the oil and gas industry, proving what technology to use, for what purpose, and its preparedness for field operations.
-Within two hours of collecting satellite data from Airbus’ earth observation, Satelytics software analyzes the data, sending out text or email alerts to threats for iPIPE members.
-Or, customers logon to the cloud, with 24/7/365 access to their data, analytics, imagery, and alerts.
+iPIPE has become the gold standard in the oil & gas industry, proving what technology to use, for what purpose, and its preparedness for field operations.
+Within two hours of collecting satellite data from Airbus’ earth observation, Satelytics' software analyzes the data, sending out text or email alerts to threats for iPIPE members.
+Or, customers can login to the cloud, with 24/7/365 access to their data, analytics, imagery, and alerts.

 Satelytics’ customers minimize consequences, which often include: